touchhowling/ChatApp-UI/README.md

-# chatappp
+# Chatapp UI

-A new Flutter project.
+A Flutter project with predefined messages and contacts.
+If u want to test this app install base.apk

 ## Getting Started